junaidprodeveloper/Iconic/README.md

 ## Browser Support

-Iconic supports all evergreen browsers (Chrome, Firefox, Safari, Edge) on desktop and mobile, plus the last two major versions of each.
-The icon set is delivered as an icon font and/or SVG sprite (see [File Formats](#file-formats)); both approaches are supported in browsers released in the last ~6 years.
+Iconic supports all evergreen browsers on desktop and mobile, plus the last two major versions of each.
+The icon set is delivered as an icon font and/or SVG sprite, and both approaches are supported in modern browsers.

 ---

 ## File Formats

-Iconic ships in two distributable formats — use whichever fits your project:
+Iconic ships in two distributable formats.

-- **Icon font (`iconic.woff2` + `iconic.min.css`)** — smallest total download, simplest integration, used in all examples above via the `ic ic-{name}` class pattern.
+- **Icon font (`iconic.woff2` + `iconic.min.css`)** — smallest total download and simplest integration.
-- **SVG sprite (`iconic-sprite.svg`)** — for projects that prefer inline SVG for styling flexibility (per-path coloring, animation, etc.):
+- **SVG sprite (`iconic-sprite.svg`)** — useful when you want inline SVG flexibility, such as per-path coloring or animation.

 ```html
 <svg class="ic ic-lg" aria-hidden="true">